AJQuattropani/AJQuattropani/README.md

 # AJ Quattropani

 ## About Me
 Hey, I'm AJ.
-I am an undergraduate applied mathematician at The University of New Mexico.
+I am an undergraduate applied mathematician at The University of New Mexico who programs for the love of it.

 <details>
 <summary>My preferred programming languages:</summary>